AR-k12code/eSchoolUpload/README.md

 # eSchoolUpload
 <#

+#Charles Weber 1/31/2020
+#Thank you to Ben Janelle for the base script
+#V1 convert from args to parameters
+#To to/Improve
+#configured to use same password file as Cognosdownload script if on the same machine
+#Testing the flexible $currentyear to dynamically set the school year based off the current month.
+#[String]$CurrentYear = (IF((Get-date).month -le "6") {(Get-date).year} else {(Get-date).year+1}),
+#Need to also figure out a way to generalize/variable $form2.Fields["EnvironmentConfiguration.Database"] = "2110" to make configuration easier
+#other improvements/suggested made by the community

+#Instructions to find Your Environment Configuration database: Login to eschool where you have to select your current school year (incognito browser helps)
+#Select the current school year sit at the start screen
+#F12 to go to developer tools->Network->Other->Name SessionStart
+# Look under the headers down to Form Data, For EnvironmentalConfiguration Database

 eSchool Upload Script
 tldr:This script logs into eSchool, navigates to the Upload File page, uploads a file to your user directory, and then kicks off an upload interface process.
 This requires a completed and ready file to upload, and a pre-built upload processes in eSchool for the last leg.
 Not exactly an API, but it does build the last bridge needed for automating data into eSchool.